 - $53,757 per capita

 - FDI Inflow:

-Finland’s economic freedom score is 78.3, making its economy the 9th freest in the 2022 Index.
-Finland is ranked 6th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Finland’s economic freedom score is 77.1, making its economy the 11th freest in the 2023 Index.
+Its score is 1.2 points lower than last year.
+Finland is ranked 8th out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

-Formerly part of Sweden and later part of the Russian Empire, Finland gained independence in 1917, joined the European Union in 1995, and adopted the euro in 1999.
-In December 2019, Sanna Marin of the Social Democratic Party of Finland became the world’s youngest prime minister, taking over from Antti Rinne, who had resigned because of controversy surrounding his handling of a postal strike.
-Prime Minister Marin heads a center-left coalition with the Centre Party, the Green League, the Left Alliance, and the Swedish People’s Party of Finland.
+Finland joined the European Union in 1995 and adopted the euro in 1999.
+Russia’s war against Ukraine led to a surge in public support for NATO membership, and Finland reversed decades of policy by applying for membership in May 2022.
+Prime Minister Sanna Marin of the Social Democratic Party heads a center-left coalition with the Centre Party, the Green League, the Left Alliance, and the Swedish People’s Party of Finland.
 President Sauli Niinistö of the National Coalition Party won a second term in 2018.
 The export-led economy is centered on manufacturing, principally in the wood, metals, telecommunications, and electronics industries.